OidaTiftla/EEC-Scripts/README.md

 ```

 If two people changed the same `*.eox` file, the merge will fail.
-Next you execute the following script, to prepare the files, so you can merge them in the EEC program.
+Next, you execute the following script, to prepare the files, so you can merge them in the EEC program.

 ```
 ./merge-model.sh